apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 {% include admonition.html type="info" content="For a guide for setting up tiered storage, see the [Tiered storage cookbook](../../cookbooks/tiered-storage)." %}

+## Pulsar IO

+Messaging systems are most powerful when you can easily use them in conjunction with external systems like databases and other messaging systems. **Pulsar IO** is a feature of Pulsar that enables you to easily create, deploy, and manage Pulsar **connectors** that interact with external systems, such as [Apache Cassandra](https://cassandra.apache.org), [Aerospike](https://www.aerospike.com), and many others.

+{% include admonition.html type="info" title="Pulsar IO and Pulsar Functions"
+   content="Under the hood, Pulsar IO connectors are specialized [Pulsar Functions](#pulsar-functions) purpose-built to interface with external systems.
+The [administrative interface](../../cookbooks/pulsar-io) for Pulsar IO is, in fact, quite similar to that of Pulsar Functions." %}

+### Sources and sinks

+Pulsar IO connectors come in two types:

+* **Sources** feed data *into* Pulsar from other systems.
+Common sources include other messaging systems and "firehose"-style data pipeline APIs.
+* **Sinks** are fed data *from* Pulsar.
+Common sinks include other messaging systems and SQL and NoSQL databases.

+This diagram illustrates the relationship between sources, sinks, and Pulsar:

+{% include figure.html src="/img/pulsar-io.png" alt="Pulsar IO diagram" caption="Pulsar IO connectors (sources and sinks)" width="80" %}

+### Working with connectors

+Pulsar IO connectors can be managed via the [`pulsar-admin`](../../reference/CliTools#pulsar-admin) CLI tool, in particular the [`source`](../../reference/CliTools#pulsar-admin-source) and [`sink`](../../reference/CliTools#pulsar-admin-sink) commands.

+{% include admonition.html type="info" content="For a guide to managing connectors in your Pulsar installation, see the [Pulsar IO cookbook](../../cookbooks/pulsar-io#managing-connectors)." %}

+The following connectors are currently available for Pulsar:

+{% include connectors.html %}

 ## Schema registry

 Type safety is extremely important in any application built around a message bus like Pulsar. {% popover Producers %} and {% popover consumers %} need some kind of mechanism for coordinating types at the {% popover topic %} level lest a wide variety of potential problems arise (for example serialization and deserialization issues).
 Applications typically adopt one of two basic approaches to type safety in messaging: